l3uddz/traktarr/README.md

 2. You wil get the following prompt:

    ```
-   INFO       - media.trakt                         - __oauth_request_device_code         - We're talking to Trakt to get your verification code.
+   - We're talking to Trakt to get your verification code.
 Please wait a moment...
-   INFO       - media.trakt                         - __oauth_request_device_code         - Go to: https://trakt.tv/activate on any device and enter A0XXXXXX.
+   - Go to: https://trakt.tv/activate on any device and enter A0XXXXXX.
 We'll be polling Trakt every 5 seconds for a reply
    ```
 3. Go to https://trakt.tv/activate.
 4. Enter the code you see in your terminal.